2024–25 PWHL season

 The 2024–25 PWHL season was the second season of operation of the Professional Women's Hockey League.
-Six teams competed during the season, located in Lowell, Saint Paul, Laval, Newark, Ottawa, and Toronto.
-In the playoffs, the Minnesota Frost won their second consecutive Walter Cup, defeating the Ottawa Charge in four games for the title.
+All six teams received new names and logos: Boston Fleet, Minnesota Frost, Montreal Victoire, New York Sirens, Ottawa Charge, and Toronto Sceptres.
+The regular season began on November 30, 2024.
+The playoffs began on May 7, 2025 and ended on May 26, with the Minnesota Frost winning their second consecutive Walter Cup after defeating the Ottawa Charge in four games for the title.

 League business

 The 2024 PWHL Draft was held on June 10 in Saint Paul, Minnesota.

 On September 9, 2024, the PWHL revealed new names and logos for all six teams: Boston Fleet, Minnesota Frost, Montreal Victoire, New York Sirens, Ottawa Charge, and Toronto Sceptres.